airtap/airtap/doc/cloud-testing.md

 Open source projects can use the awesome [free for open source](https://saucelabs.com/opensauce) version of saucelabs.
 If you want to use saucelabs for company projects, please consider getting one of their paid accounts.

-### 2. educate zuul
+### 2. educate airtap

-To run your tests in the cloud, zuul needs to know your saucelabs credentials (username and api key).
-Obviously you don't want to expose these in your repo so zuul has a better way: a [config file](./zuulrc.md) in your home directory.
+To run your tests in the cloud, airtap needs to know your saucelabs credentials (username and api key).
+Obviously you don't want to expose these in your repo so airtap has a better way: a [config file](./airtaprc.md) in your home directory.

-Open `~/.zuulrc` with your favorite editor and make it look like the following:
+Open `~/.airtaprc` with your favorite editor and make it look like the following:

 ```yaml
 sauce_username: my_awesome_username
 sauce_key: 550e8400-e29b-41d4-a716-446655440000
 ```

 Obviously replace with your name and key from your account.
-See [zuulrc](./zuulrc.md) for more more details about this file.
+See [airtaprc](./airtaprc.md) for more more details about this file.

 ### 3. select browsers to test

-Back in your project directory (not your home directory where we put the zuulrc file), add the following file `.zuul.yml`
+Back in your project directory (not your home directory where we put the airtaprc file), add the following file `.airtap.yml`

 ```yaml
 ui: mocha-qunit